hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 - **Avoid civilian casualties** and minimize collateral damage.
 - **Engagements within Lebanese airspace and territory** are authorized if hostile intent is confirmed.
 - **Cross-border strikes into Syria require authorization** from NATO command.
+- **Syrian aircraft violating the NATO No-Fly Zone are subject to engagement after warning protocols are exhausted.**

 ---